Julie M. Kapp

 Dr. Kapp researches adverse childhood experiences, kombucha and the microbiome, and population health systems.

-She has been recognized with a shared governance award by the University of Missouri campus, and recognized multiple times as professor of the year by her graduate students.
-In her research, teaching, service, and leadership, she is passionate about understanding what is effective for impact.
+Dr. Kapp has been recognized with a shared governance award by the University of Missouri and multiple Professor of the Year honors from graduate students.

 Education